orbitalwitness/eye-exam/README.md

 Because we're testing your ability to C# :wink:.

 # Problem Description
-We've provided the EyeExamAPI project.
+We've provided the `EYEEXAMAPI` project.
 This project is a lightweight data provider you should treat as another microservice in our stack.
 For the sake of speed and ease, just focus on consuming this api hosted locally.

 This API has two routes:
 1. Schedule GET